 With ExpressVPN (US server)

-Here you can see the same VPN server IP which was displayed by dnsleaktest.com.
+Here, you can see the same VPN server IP which was being displayed by dnsleaktest.com.
 Also, the VPNinsights tool does not display a result statement so that users can judge the results on their own.

-This tool is also a legitimate one without any misleading data or statement.
+This tool is also a legitimate one without any misleading data or statements.